 5 Reasons Why the Cold Comes in Through Your Windows

-Temperature can make or break your home’s comfort.
-If it's too cold, you'll start to feel it in your fingers and toes.
-But if it's too hot, you'll start to sweat and feel sticky and uncomfortable.
+Temperature plays a huge role in your home’s overall comfort.
+If it’s too cold, you’ll feel it in your fingers and toes; if it’s too hot, you’ll sweat and feel sticky.
+The key is to ensure that your windows help regulate the indoor climate, rather than making things worse.

 1. Your windows are old.

 One of the most common reasons for drafty windows is that they’ve broken down with age.
-Older windows are more susceptible to cracks and holes, and the seal around the window might not be as tight as it used to be.
+Older windows are more susceptible to cracks and holes, and the seal around the window may not be as tight as it once was.

 2. There are cracks or holes in your windows.